camogg/backend-project/README.md

 ## Installation
 1. Execute /backend-project.sql in your PostgreSQL DB
+2. Edit DB credentials if necessary in /src/main/resources/application.properties
-2. Start project from your IDE
+3. Start project from your IDE

 ## Indices